 Place the biscuits back into the oven for an additional 6-8 minutes.

-Or slice them in half and place turkey and cranberry sauce in the middle to make the most delicious sliders ever!
+They’re also delicious sliced in half, with turkey and cranberry sauce in the middle, to make the most delicious sliders ever!

 Bring on the Thanksgiving leftovers, I’m ready to make these sliders again!

 Happy Thanksgiving my friends!
 I’m so thankful for everyone who visits the blog, follows me on Facebook, pins my recipes to Pinterest and comments on my Instagram stories!
 You all are the reason I’ve made it to 1,000 blog posts and the reason my dream career is even possible!
 Thank you, thank you, thank you!

 - ½ cup onion, chopped